Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/csharp-dotnet-core/voice-assistant-test/README.md

 Application Configuration file holds a field called "Bot Greeting" that should be set to true when a Bot has a greeting.

 For testing the Bot Greeting when,
-  -Single Connection = "true", test configuration file should include a Dialog 0, Turn 0 entry with no input fields(Utterance, Activity and WavFile) speciied
+  -SingleConnection = "true", test configuration file should include a Dialog 0, Turn 0 entry with no input fields(Utterance, Activity and WavFile) speciied
-  -Single Connection = "false",test configuration  file should include a Turn 0 entry on every Dialog with no input fields(Utterance, Activity and WavFile) speciied
+  -SingleConnection = "false",test configuration  file should include a Turn 0 entry on every Dialog with no input fields(Utterance, Activity and WavFile) speciied

 ### Single connection and Multiple connection tests

 Single Connection tests:
-When the Single Connection is set to true, a new connection is established with Bot for each Test Configuration file.
+When the SingleConnection is set to true, a new connection is established with Bot for each Test Configuration file.
 Multiple Connection tests:
-When Single Connection is set to false,a new connection is established with Bot for each Dialog in a Test Configuration file.
+When SingleConnection is set to false,a new connection is established with Bot for each Dialog in a Test Configuration file.

 ### Skipping tests